diegodafm/webpack2-relative-aliases/README.md

 #### relativeAliases
 Let's suppouse that you want to overwrite `./index.js: /your/new/path/index.js`, webpack-relative-aliases then, will search all entrances of `./index.js` and overwrite to `/your/new/path/index.js`

+#### debug
+The debug mode has an output message or all aliases that has been matched and overwritten

 ### Examples

 #### Simple reference